lrspeiser/sigmagravity/README.md

 ## Abstract

 The observed dynamics of galaxies and galaxy clusters systematically exceed predictions from visible matter alone—a discrepancy conventionally attributed to dark matter.
-Here we present Σ-Gravity ("Sigma-Gravity"), a framework where **coherent superposition of gravitational torsion modes** produces scale-dependent enhancement in extended, dynamically cold systems.
-Built on teleparallel gravity—the mathematical equivalent of General Relativity where gravity is mediated by torsion rather than curvature—the key insight is that torsion contributions from spatially separated mass elements can interfere constructively when their phases remain aligned, analogous to coherent light in a laser or Cooper pairs in a superconductor.
+Here we present Σ-Gravity ("Sigma-Gravity"), a phenomenological framework **motivated by teleparallel gravity concepts** that produces scale-dependent gravitational enhancement in extended, dynamically cold systems.
+The key ansatz is that organized rotational motion in galactic disks enables coherent gravitational effects that are suppressed in compact or kinematically hot systems.
+This coherence concept is analogous to phase alignment in lasers or Cooper pairs in superconductors, though the gravitational mechanism remains to be rigorously derived.

-The enhancement follows a universal formula Σ = 1 + A × W(r) × h(g), where h(g) = √(g†/g) × g†/(g†+g) encodes acceleration dependence, W(r) encodes spatial coherence decay, and the critical acceleration g† = cH₀/(2e) ≈ 1.2 × 10⁻¹⁰ m/s² emerges from cosmological horizon physics.
+The enhancement follows a universal formula Σ = 1 + A × W(r) × h(g), where h(g) = √(g†/g) × g†/(g†+g) encodes acceleration dependence, W(r) encodes spatial coherence decay, and the critical acceleration g† = cH₀/(2e) ≈ 1.2 × 10⁻¹⁰ m/s² connects to cosmological scales.
 Applied to 171 SPARC galaxies, Σ-Gravity achieves 0.100 dex mean RAR scatter—matching MOND—while winning head-to-head on 97 vs 74 galaxies.
 Zero-shot application to the Milky Way rotation curve using McGaugh's baryonic model achieves RMS = 5.7 km/s vs McGaugh/GRAVITY data (Δ = −5.7 km/s at the solar circle).
 Blind hold-out validation on galaxy clusters achieves 2/2 coverage within 68% posterior intervals.
-The theory passes Solar System constraints by 8 orders of magnitude due to automatic coherence suppression in compact systems.
+Preliminary estimates suggest the theory satisfies Solar System constraints due to suppression from both the h(g)→0 limit at high accelerations and reduced coherence in compact systems; rigorous PPN analysis remains future work.

-Unlike particle dark matter, no per-system halo fitting is required; unlike MOND, Σ-Gravity is embedded in relativistic field theory with g† derived from cosmological constants rather than fitted.
-The "Σ" refers both to the enhancement factor (Σ ≥ 1) and to the coherent summation of torsion modes that produces it.
+Unlike particle dark matter, no per-system halo fitting is required; unlike MOND, Σ-Gravity connects the critical acceleration to cosmological scales (g† ~ cH₀) up to a single fitted numerical coefficient.
+The framework is motivated by teleparallel gravity but currently operates as phenomenology awaiting rigorous field-theoretic completion.
+The "Σ" refers both to the enhancement factor (Σ ≥ 1) and to the coherence-dependent gravitational effects that produce it.

 ---